-The IWA/ISME BioCluster will honour the awardees in two special ceremonies, to be held at the IWA World Water Congress & Exhibition in Copenhagen, Denmark on 9-14 May 2021, and at the ISME18 Congress: 18th International Symposium on Microbial Ecology in Cape Town, South Africa on 21-26 August 2022.
+The IWA/ISME BioCluster will honour the awardees in two special ceremonies, to be held at the IWA World Water Congress & Exhibition in Copenhagen, Denmark in September 2022, and at the ISME18 Congress: 18th International Symposium on Microbial Ecology in Cape Town, South Africa on 21-26 August 2022.

 About the Award

 In order to recognize the importance and impact of interdisciplinary research at the interface of microbial ecology, water/wastewater treatment and engineering sciences, the IWA/ISME BioCluster created the ISME/IWA BioCluster Award.

 The award is a collaboration between the International Society for Microbial Ecology (ISME) and the International Water Association (IWA).
 The prestigious prizes reward internationally-recognized research of unusual merit in this field.